cypress-io/cypress-documentation/content/guides/getting-started/component-testing.md

 infrastructure than end-to-end tests that cover the same code paths.

 Lastly, Cypress's API is user-centric and built for testing things that render in the web.
-Therefor, many of your tests will appear framework-agnostic and **approachable for developers coming from any background**.
+Therefore, many of your tests will appear framework-agnostic and **approachable for developers coming from any background**.

 ### Next Steps